idi100/chatextension/README.md

 The original extension did not work if the information was copied and pasted; I made sure the filter worked regardless.

 In the live demo below, the filter is shown working.
-I typed and copy & pasted to make sure, it worked.
+I made sure to type and copy & paste the information to make sure it worked both ways.

 https://github.com/idi100/chatextension/assets/108689627/23d86bdd-623f-4f0a-9b77-daefaea7209d